 Claudio Cattaneo teaches ecological economics at the University of Edinburgh and the Universita Carlo Cattaneo in Castellanza, Italy.
 He is that author of The Squatters' Movement in Europe (Pluto, 2014).
 He is a squatter, bicycle mechanic and olive farmer.

-1. Squatting as a response to social needs, the housing question and the crisis of capitalism, by Miguel A. Martínez and Claudio Cattaneo:
+1. Squatting as a Response to Social Needs, the Housing Question and the Crisis of Capitalism - Claudio Cattaneo and Miguel A. Martínez

-3. The Right to Decent Housing and A Whole Lot More Besides - Examining the Modern English Squatters Movement at its Beginnings and in the Present Day, by ETC Dee
+3. The Right to Decent Housing and a Whole Lot More Besides: Examining the Modern English Squatters Movement - E.T.C.
+Dee

-4. The Power of the Magic Key.
-Scalability of squatting in the Netherlands and the US, by Hans Pruijt:
+4. The Power of the Magic Key: The Scalability of Squatting in the Netherlands and the United States - Hans Pruijt

-6. Squats in urban ecosystems: overcoming the social and ecological catastrophes of the capitalist city, by Salvatore Engels di Mauro and Claudio Cattaneo
+6. Squats in Urban Ecosystems: Overcoming the Social and Ecological Catastrophes of the Capitalist City - Salvatore Engel Di Mauro and Claudio Cattaneo

-7. Squatting and Diversity - Gender and Patriarchy: In Berlin, Madrid and Barcelona, by Azozomox
+7. Squatting and Diversity: Gender and Patriarchy in Berlin, Madrid and Barcelona - Azozomox

-8. Unavoidable Dilemmas: Squatters dealing with the Law, by Miguel A. Martínez, Azozomox and Javier Gil
+8. Unavoidable Dilemmas: Squatters Dealing with the Law - Miguel A. Martínez, Azozomox and Javier Gil

-Appendix: The story of SqEK and the production process of this book, by Claudio Cattaneo, Baptiste Colin and Elisabeth Lorenzi
+Appendix: The Story of SqEK and the Production Process of This Book - Claudio Cattaneo, Baptiste Colin and Elisabeth Lorenzi

 eBook ISBN: 9781783710416